morten-krogh/go-websocket-cmd-line/README.md

 ## Command line program

-Gowebsock is a command line program for websocket client and server.
+Gowebsock is a command line program for websocket clients and servers.
 Gowebsock is written in the go language.

 ## Usage